SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/3-MethodsAndBytecode/methodsbytecode.md

 ## Methods, Bytecode and Primitives

+@@ Stef: I would cut the byte code (section 3.4) in a separate chapter.
+There is a big difference in information.

 This chapter explains the basics of Pharo execution: methods and how they are internally represented.
-Methods execute one after the other, and _call_ each other by means of message send operations.
+Methods execute one after the other, and _call_ each other by means of message-send operations.
 Methods execute under the hood using a stack machine.
 A stack holds the current calls and their values.
 Bytecode instructions and primitives manipulate this stack with push and pop operations.

-In this chapter we explain in detail how methods are modelled using the sista bytecode set{!citation|ref=Bera14a!}.
+In this chapter, we explain in detail how methods are modeled using the sista bytecode set{!citation|ref=Bera14a!}.
 We explain how bytecode and primitive instructions are executed using a conceptual stack.
-The bytecode interpreter and the call stack are introduced in a following chapter.
+The bytecode interpreter and the call stack are introduced in Chapter *@cha:Slang@*.

 ### Compiled Methods

 Pharo users write methods in Pharo syntax.
 However, Pharo source code is just text and is not executable.
 Before executing those methods, a bytecode compiler processes the source code and translates it to an executable form by performing a sequence of transformations until it generates a `CompiledMethod` instance.
-A parsing step translates the source code into a tree data structure called an _abstract syntax tree_, a name resolution step attaches semantic to identifiers, a lowering step creates a control flow graph representation, and finally a code generation step produces the `CompiledMethod` object containing the code and meta-data required for execution.
+A parsing step translates the source code into a tree data structure called an _abstract syntax tree_, a name resolution step attaches semantics to identifiers, a lowering step creates a control flow graph representation, and finally a code generation step produces the `CompiledMethod` object containing the code and meta-data required for execution.

 #### Intermezzo: Variables in Pharo

 To understand how Pharo code works, it is useful to do a quick reminder on how do variables work.
-In this chapter we will deal with the low-level representation of variables (how read/writes are implemented).
+In this chapter, we will deal with the low-level representation of variables (how read/writes are implemented).
 For a more complete overview on variables and their usage, please refer yourselves to Pharo by Example{!citation|ref=Duca17a!}.

 Pharo supports three main kind of variables.
-Each kind of variable is stored differently in memory and has different lifetime and behavior _i.e.,_ they are allocated and deallocated at different moments in time.
+Each kind of variable is stored differently in memory and has a different lifetime and behavior _i.e.,_ they are allocated and deallocated at different moments in time.

 **`self` and `super`:** `self` and `super` are so called _pseudo-variables_, _i.e.,_ syntactically looking variables but defined by the compiler and with special semantics.
 Differently from normal variables, `self` and `super` cannot be manually assigned.
 Both `self` and `super` are defined automatically by the compiler, and bound when a method starts executing.
 Both these pseudo-variables have as value the current message receiver: the object that received the message that led to the current method execution.